Do you own an iOS or Android device? Check out our app!

 The other two modes allow you to select a pregenerated randomization, which means that your numbers or strings will be based on randomness generated by RANDOM.ORG some time in the past.
 These modes allows you to replay a given sequence of numbers at a later stage, and allows multiple parties in different locations to get the same numbers in a predictable fashion.
 These modes effectively turn RANDOM.ORG into a pseudo-random number generator.

 Currently, the generators support only the discrete uniform distribution.
 The only exception is the Gaussian Generator, which supports the Gaussian distribution (also known as the normal distribution).
 No other distributions are currently supported.
-If you would like to see other distributions, email me the details and I may choose to include them in the future.
+If you would like to see other distributions, email us the details and we may choose to include them in the future.

 So let's do the math for an example where we're rolling five dice.
 Intuitively, you may expect that the five rolls should come up different a lot of the time.
 (At least this is what people often mention in emails.)
 So what's the chance of all the five rolls being different?
 The first die is trivial.
 Any of the six possible values is fine (none will result in duplicates), giving a probability of 6⁄6 = 1.
 After you've rolled the first die, the chance of the second coming up different from the first is 5⁄6, because there is now one less value you haven't seen before.
 The third is 4⁄6, and so on.
 Hence the total probability of all your five rolls turning out different is:

 6⁄6 × 5⁄6 × 4⁄6 × 3⁄6 × 2⁄6 ≈ 9.26%